Terraform Azure: What it is, features, and examples

 Here are some useful terms that are important for all DevOps engineers or site reliability engineers (SRE) to understand:

+- Module: essentially, a Terraform file directory/folder that is reused in multiple Terraform distribution projects is a module.
 There are other specific terms, however these are the main ones you should know when you start using Terraform automation and form the basis for understanding how it works.

 As a platform-independent set of tools, Terraform adopts a “plugin” style model to add providers that manage communication with the various infrastructure APIs.